Dropbox: Workforce reductions

+Leadership change

+In May 2026, Dropbox announced that co-founder Drew Houston will step down from the role of chief executive officer to assume the role of executive chairman.
+The company said Houston will serve as co-CEO with Ashraf Alkarmi for an initial period before transitioning to the chairman role.
+Alkarmi, who is the company's chief product officer, will become the company's permanent CEO thereafter.
+Dropbox also announced the appointment of Mike Torres, who will replace Alkarmi as chief product officer from Google in July 2026.

 Platforms

 Dropbox has computer apps for Microsoft Windows, Apple macOS, and Linux computers, and mobile apps for iOS, Android, and Windows Phone smartphones and tablets.
 It also offers a website interface.
 As part of its partnership with Microsoft, Dropbox announced a universal Windows 10 app in January 2016.

 Dropbox's apps offer an automatic photo uploading feature, allowing users to automatically upload photos or videos from cameras, tablets, SD cards, or smartphones to a dedicated "Camera Uploads" folder in their Dropbox.
 Users are given 500 megabytes of extra space for uploading their first photo, and are given up to 3 gigabytes of extra space if users continue using the method for more photos.

-In July 2014, Dropbox introduced "streaming sync" for its computer apps.
-Streaming sync was described as a new "supercharged" synchronization speed for large files that improves the upload or download time by up to 2 times.
+In July 2014, Dropbox introduced "streaming sync" for its computer apps which improved the upload or download time by up to 2 times for large files.

 In August 2015, Dropbox announced the availability of "Universal 2nd Factor" USB security keys, providing two-factor authentication for logging into its services.